VOLUNTEERS AT WORK

 In addition to our corporate responsibility, many of our employees volunteer their time with other organizations and events, in an effort to give back.

 During his spare time, Adam enjoys volunteering with the Wisconsin Sierra Club Chapter, the John Muir Chapter as well as their regional group, Southeast Gateway.

 Adam is also a regular blood donor.

-COURTNEY HARRIS – ASSOCIATION SPECIALIST
+COURTNEY HARRIS – COMMUNICATIONS SPECIALIST

 Courtney has spent some time volunteering at her church for the homeless and has also volunteered at the local area women’s shelter.